agi-brain/xuance/docs/source/documents/api/utils/operations.rst

   xxxxxx.

-  :param optimizer: xxxxxx.
+  :param optimizer: The optimizer that update the paramters of the model.
-  :type optimizer: xxxxxx
+  :type optimizer: Optimizer
   :param step: xxxxxx.
   :type step: xxxxxx
   :param total_steps: xxxxxx.